 Laporte is a tiny borough located in the state of Pennsylvania.
-With a population of 314 people and just one neighborhood, Laporte is the 1053rd largest community in Pennsylvania.
-Laporte has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 316 people and just one neighborhood, Laporte is the 1053rd largest community in Pennsylvania.
+Laporte has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.09% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.